 Regression analyses are used to predict premiums paid to target firms.
-Bid premiums are calculated as: (bid offer - target price 30)/target price 30.
-Bid offer is the final price paid per target share by the bidder and target price 30 is the value of the target shares thirty days prior to the first bid announcement.
+Bid premiums are calculated as: (bid offer - target price ${30}$)/target price ${30}$.
+Bid offer is the final price paid per target share by the bidder and target price ${30}$ is the value of the target shares thirty days prior to the first bid announcement.
 The explanatory variables employed are free cash flows, leverage, CEOs tenure, and CEOs stock ownerships.
 Free cash flow is calculated as operating income - (taxes + interest + preferred dividend + common dividend) and leverage is calculated as long-term debt divided by book value of equities.
 The difference between the date an individual became a CEO and the date the mergers announced is used to determine CEOs' tenure, and shares owned by CEOs is divided by number of shares outstanding to obtain CEOs' stock ownerships.
 The measure of performance used as predictors are net income to sales, assets turnover, return on assets, sales growth, and market-to-book.
 Five other explanatory variable are dummies.
-These variables are method of payment that takes value of 1 for stock and 0 for cash, capital liquidity that takes value of 1 for high liquidity years (the years in which the rate spread is below its time-series median and the industry's market-to-book ratio is simultaneously above its time-series median) and 0 for low liquidity year (all other years), timing of merger that takes value of 1 for in-wave mergers and 0 for non-wave mergers, industry of merged firms that takes value of 1 for intra-industry mergers and 0 for inter-industry mergers, and CEOs behavior that takes value of 1 for overconfident CEOs and 0 for less overconfident CEOs.
+These variables are method of payment that takes value of 1 for stock and 0 for cash, capital liquidity that takes value of 1 for high liquidity years (the years in which the rate spread is below its time-series median and the industry's market-to-book ratio is simultaneously above its time-series median) and 0 for low liquidity year (all other years), timing of merger that takes value of 1 for in-wave mergers and 0 for non-wave mergers, industry of merged firms that takes value of 1 for intra-industry mergers, and CEOs behavior that takes value of 1 for overconfident CEOs.
 Three measures of CEOs' behavior, Measure A, Measure B, and Measure C, are used in Model A, Model B, and Model C, respectively.